flatsurf/e-antic/README.md

 ## Acknowledgements

-* Julian Rüth's contributions to this project has been supported by the Simons Foundation Investigator grant of Alex Eskin.
+* Julian Rüth's contributions to this project have been supported by the Simons Foundation Investigator grant of Alex Eskin.

 ## Maintainers